Android-for-Python/Android-for-Python-Users/README.md

 ## Layout

 A portable layout must be an *elastic* layout, because on a mobile device the Kivy window is defined by the screen and the screen changes between devices.
+Read the [Android Documentation](https://developer.android.com/guide/practices/screens_support.html).

 Setting widget properties such as size, size_hint, or orientation make the layout less elastic.
 But setting some of these layout constraints is required to achieve a particular layout, so portable layout is a balance between the two.